-Using a Simplified Planner (or any planner really) can be pretty intimidating.
+Setting up a Simplified Planner (or any planner really) can be kind of intimidating.

-But I use my Simplified Planner every. single. day. and can’t imagine my life or business without it—and I want you to feel the same way.
+I use my Simplified Planner every single day and can’t imagine my life or business without it—and I want you to feel the same way.

-HOW TO SET UP YOUR SIMPLIFIED PLANNER FOR SUCCESS
+HOW TO SET UP YOUR SIMPLIFIED PLANNER (OR ANY PLANNER) FOR SUCCESS

-Maybe it was to help you manage your day-to-day schedule, to keep better track of your projects, to tackle all those to-dos, to simplify, to stay organized, to help you find some sort of balance between your work and your life.
+Maybe it was to help you manage your day-to-day schedule, to keep better track of appointments and projects, to tackle all those to-dos, to simplify, to stay organized, to help you find some sort of balance between your work and your life, to reach your goals…

-Giving your planner a purpose gives it value and ultimately makes it an important part of your life and business.
-You’re more likely to use it when you realize it’s a tool you can’t do either life or business without.
+Giving your planner a purpose gives it VALUE and ultimately makes it an important part of your life and business.
+You are honestly way more likely to use it when you realize it’s a tool you can’t do either life or business without.

-FIGURE OUT HOW AND WHEN YOU’LL USE IT
+STEP 2: FIGURE OUT A SYSTEM FOR HOW AND WHEN YOU’LL USE IT

 My planner is the first thing I reach for in the morning, the last thing I touch at night, and the only thing I check in with multiple times each day.
 It’s a simple system that works and I’m all about sharing, so here it is: